vyrjana/vyrjana.github.io/_software/pyimpspec.md

 title: "pyimpspec"
 collection: software
 permalink: /software/pyimpspec
-excerpt: "Python library for processing, analyzing, and visualizing impedance spectra"
+excerpt: "Python API for processing, analyzing, and visualizing impedance spectra"
 ---

-`pyimpspec` is a Python library that provides an application programming interface (API) for working with impedance spectra:
+An open-source Python package that provides an application programming interface (API) for working with impedance spectra:

 - load experimental data from various file formats
 - process spectra (e.g., mask outliers and make corrections by subtracting a baseline spectrum)